 You’ve heard about meditation and have an idea about all the apparent benefits, but you’re not sure exactly how it works and if its really worth doing.
 I’ve been meditating for a few years now and credit it with lots of positive changes in my mindset and life, so I wanted to share how it might help you too.

-An ancient Eastern practice, meditation has recently entered mainstream consciousness in the West and, much like yoga in the preceding decades, is being popularised in the West as a secular practice no longer bound to wellness retreats or new age gatherings.
-Research is showing a myriad of benefits to consistent meditators and studies at Harvard have shown that regular meditators grow grey matter in key areas of the brain associated with self-awareness and compassion, and shrink grey matter in the areas associated with stress.
-Yes, meditation actually changes the physical structure of our brains.
-It’s obvious now that meditation isn’t just for buddhists and hippies and is drawing in people from all sorts of high profile arenas, from professional athletes to the workers at google.
-The truth is that it can, and is, benefitting people from all walks of life.
+Research shows tonnes of benefits to consistent meditators – studies at Harvard have shown that regular meditators grow grey matter in key areas of the brain associated with self-awareness and compassion, and shrink matter in the areas associated with stress.
+Yes, meditation actually changes the physical structure of the brain.
+The stereotype that meditation is just for buddhists and hippies is dying and thats why its drawing in people from all sorts of high profile arenas, from professional athletes to workers at google.
+This is because it can benefit people from all walks of life.

 “Suppose you read about a pill that you could take once a day to reduce anxiety and increase your contentment.
 Would you take it?
 Suppose further that the pill has a great variety of side effects, all of them good: increased self-esteem, empathy, and trust; it even improves memory.
 Suppose, finally, that the pill is all natural and costs nothing.
 Now would you take it?

 Jonathan Haidt – The Happiness Hypothesis